bazineta/js8call/README.md

   which are the Qt system defaults on just about any platform, I’ve just told it to use the default font instead.
 - The Check for Updates function now makes use of the `QVersionNumber` class.
+- Use of separate 'transmit frequency' and 'receive frequency' concepts in the codebase, a carryover from WSTJX, has been eliminated.
 - Windows, and only Windows, required a workaround to the Modulator as a result of changes in Qt 6.4, which presented as no sound being generated; OSX and Linux worked fine.
 The issue is described in https://bugreports.qt.io/browse/QTBUG-108672, and the workaround seems like a